-and treated wastewater that is provided through a widespread irrigation system governed by the Jordan Valley Authority.
-Some studies suggest that the use of treated wastewater might damage agribusinesses' chances for worldwide certifications, due to the possible presence of chemicals and heavy metals, microbiological contamination, salinity or sedimentation.8
+Investigate the impact of the use of blended water on exports to Europe.
+Some studies suggest that the use of blended water might damage Jordan Valley producers' chances for worldwide certifications, due to the possible presence of chemicals and heavy metals, microbiological contamination, salinity or sedimentation.
+Research the market potential for crops irrigated this way, particularly in light of the government's intent to continue to increase the amount of treated wastewater used in irrigation.